-The Variable Resource Requirement Curve will be further adjusted to reflect the impact of any EE addback.
+The Variable Resource Requirement Curve will be further adjusted to reflect the impact of any EE addback through the 2025/2026 Delivery Year.
 The Variable Resource Requirement Curve will be shifted rightward along the horizontal axis by a quantity equal to the EE addback MW quantity as explained in Section 2.4.5.
 The Variable Resource Requirement Curve for each LDA in which EE resides (including the RTO curve) will be shifted in the exact same manner.